HasiniSandunika/Nottingham-Histologic-Grade-Identification-with-Deep-Neural-Networks/README.md

 ## Introduction

-Breast cancer is the leading cause of mortality among women worldwide.

-Breast cancer grade classification is a labor-intensive task and needs human experts and time to continue the diagnosis.
+Breast cancer grade identification is a labor-intensive task and needs human experts and time to continue the diagnosis.

 This research aims to a new computer-aided diagnosis approach to continue the existing laboratory grading procedure with higher accuracy rates.

 ## Methodology